Turbo Takeaways

 Pay Tables

-Each agency categorizes its positions and fills them following the OPM pay regulations.
-If you’re considering a position with a federal agency, a pay table can help you estimate your gross and net pay.
+Each of the federal agencies categorizes its positions and fills them in accordance with OPM pay regulations.
+The organization publishes updated GS pay tables each January, which agencies use to set employee compensation for that year.
+If you’re considering a position with a federal agency or applying for federal jobs, a pay table can help you estimate your gross and net pay.

 Locality Pay

-GS base pay is adjusted by locality to reflect the cost of living in different regions.
-This ensures that employees living in expensive GS localities like California will receive higher salaries to compensate for the higher cost of living.
+GS base pay is adjusted by locality to reflect the cost of living in different regions, with each locality pay area having its own specific rates.
+This ensures that employees living in expensive GS localities, such as metropolitan areas like Los Angeles, California, receive higher salaries to compensate for regional price differences.

 For example, employees in areas like California, Hawaii, and Alaska may receive 10% to 25% higher pay compared to other locations, such as: